-Arms fairs are a good place to personally meet and audition several dealers in the course of a day; if you cannot attend, the dealer advertisements in a fair's catalogue, such as the catalog of the Park Lane Arms Fair held each February in London, may be a good guide as to who are the currently active dealers.
+Arms fairs are a good place to personally meet and audition several dealers in the course of a day; if you cannot attend, the dealer advertisements in a fair's catalogue, such as the catalog of the Antique Arms Fair held each February or March in London, may be a good guide as to who are the currently active dealers.
 Other collectors are probably the best source of references, but realize in asking someone interested in exactly the same era and quality of item as yourself that you are asking them to potentially forfeit desired new acquisitions to you and that they may wisely choose not to share the names of their best sources.
 The advice of a collector of similar but distinctly different things not in direct competition with your interests may be an excellent source as may be collectors who have recently retired from active acquisition.
 The latter may also ultimately serve as a direct source.
 Other dealers may be helpful, again it being best to ask those not in direct competition.
 Often, in this latter situation, the highest complement is to disparage the other dealer's high prices, and an average reference is a burst of gossip about fakes the other dealer has dealt.

 Auctions have a reputation of being where dealers and the most seasoned collectors buy wholesale at a discount, and where great bargains and terrible mistakes both await.
 While both may be true to some extent, in fact, for items as unique and difficult to estimate the value of as medieval swords, many sellers prefer to let the auction mechanism set the value of their items.
 For this reason, if you do not consider the major auctions as a retail source you will be excluding yourself from a substantial proportion of the opportunities to acquire medieval swords.